oliver26nyc/classical-git-tar-society/README.md

 ## 🎯 Project Overview

-The Classical Guitar Tar Society is a Web3 application that enables classical guitar performers to submit videos, receive votes from the community, and earn TAR tokens as rewards.
-The platform combines a React-based frontend with a Solana smart contract (Anchor program) to create a transparent, on-chain competition system.
+The Classical Git'Tar Society is a Web3 application that enables classical guitar performers to submit videos, receive votes from the community, and earn TAR tokens as rewards.
+The platform combines a React-based frontend with a Solana smart contract (Anchor program) to create a transparent, on-chain competition system featuring six main sections: Competition, Composer Studio, Sheet Music Exchange, Lesson Hub, Discussion Forum, and Quiz Bowl.

 ## 🏗️ Architecture